 Matthew Noe (he/his) is Lead Collection & Knowledge Management Librarian at Countway Library, Harvard Medical School, and a part-time instructor at the University of Kentucky in the School of Information Science.
 Matthew came to graphic medicine during grad school and has never looked back, building multiple library collections, developing book club programs, and developing countless opportunities for professional development.
 He led and coauthored a scoping review on comics in health education and codeveloped the Essential Graphic Medicine annotated bibliography.
 Matthew reviews and writes lesson plans for comics at Diamond Bookshelf under the column Noe’s Comics Nook and provides reviews for nonfiction comics with Booklist.
 He is currently President-Elect of ALA GNCRT, a 2020 ALA Emerging Leader, and has too many other professional roles to list them all here.
 He also serves as a Director on the Worcester Public Library’s Board of Directors.
 You can often find him overcaffeinated, screaming about all manner of things on Twitter, or curled up with two dogs, a book, and not enough hands.
 Find Matthew on Twitter @NoetheMatt.

-Ian Williams, Founder of GraphicMedicine.org and founding board member
+Ian Williams, founder and editor of GraphicMedicine.org and founding board member

 Dr Ian Williams is a comics artist, writer and doctor who lives in Brighton.
 His graphic novel, The Bad Doctor, was published in 2014 and followed up in 2019 by The Lady Doctor.
 Both were critically acclaimed and he is working on his third, for the same publishers, provisionally entitled The Sick Doctor, which will be published in 2022.
 He studied Fine Art after medical school and then became involved in the Medical Humanities movement.
 He named the area of study called Graphic Medicine, building this website in 2007, which he currently co-edits.
 He is Founder of the not-for-profit Graphic Medicine International Collective and co-author of the Eisner-nominated Graphic Medicine Manifesto.
 He has been the recipient of several grants has contributed to numerous medical, humanities, and comics publications, and has sat on the board of a number of arts and humanities organisations.
 Between May 2015 and January 2017 he drew a weekly comic strip, Sick Notes, for The Guardian.
 He recently made an animation with Matilda Tristram for The Care Under Pressure project from Exeter University.
 He has spoken at numerous medical humanities, comic art and literary events.
 Ian is represented by Kirsty McLachlan of Morgan Green Creatives.
 He tweets and is on instagram as @thebaddr